petebaker/r-makefile-definitions/README.md

 Note that *Windows* users can install *Rtools* (available via CRAN) to get a working version of make and may also need to install pandoc and latex to produce pdf files if they haven't already.
 Miktex is recommended although texlive will also work well.
 - Rtools   http://cran.r-project.org/bin/windows/Rtools/
 - miktex   http://miktex.org/
 - pdfjam (for beamer from R Sweave).
-Included in texlive except for Windows where it can be installed from  https://github.com/DavidFirth/pdfjam to run on MSYS2 which is the shell that comes with Rtools 4.0
+Included in texlive except for Windows where it can be installed from  https://github.com/DavidFirth/pdfjam to run on MSYS2 which is the shell that comes with Rtools 4.0.
+However, cygwin mangles the filenames when using texlive.
+A workaround is to use the PDF_OPTS=--no-tidy and manually fix the filename to rerun pdflatex.
+Details soon.

 *macOS* users can install *gnu make* from homebrew or macports.
 Homebrew versions of *latexmk* and *pandoc* are also available but *MacTex* is available as a binary package at http://www.tug.org/mactex/.
 Some rules may need a newer version of *make* than comes with *XCode* so using *gmake* is highly recommended.